anuta7794/Bike-Sales-Analysis-in-Excel/README.md

 4) Customer commute distance does influence the likelihood of buying a bike.
 5) Individuals with shorter commute distances are more likely to purchase bikes.
 6) Adolescent professionals with higher income and shorter commute distance are more likely to purchase a bike.
-7) Individuals in Pacific with longer commute distances are more likely to purchase bikes.
+7) Individuals in Pacific region with longer commute distances are more likely to purchase bikes.